 Do you employee people or have any job positions available?

-No, I’m the only employee in my company and I do not intend to hire people.
-Previously I considered expanding the business but I reached the decision I am happier remaining an independent, small creative business rather than growing a studio team of employees.
-My career interests, personality type and skills lie in the doing creative and technical work and I would rather not take on a role where I am managing other designers.
+No, I’m the only employee in my company and I do not intend to employee others.
+Previously I considered expanding the business but I reached the decision I am happier remaining an independent, small creative business with low overheads rather than growing a studio team of employees.

 If an animation project requires it, I’ll hire freelancers to help out on projects.
 This is usually for script writing, voice acting, sound design and music production.
 When deadlines have been tight, I’ve occasionally hired other After Effects animators to assist on animation projects but this is rare.
-For other animators and motion designers, I recommend seeking and approaching larger businesses that have employees or are looking to hire freelancers as this is not something I can help with.
+For other animators and motion designers, I recommend seeking and approaching larger businesses that have employees or are looking to hire freelancers.

 Do you hire voiceover artists?